mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 For most of the company's existence, TinyPilot's cases came from a local vendor who designed and 3D printed them.
 In the last few weeks, we completed the transition to metal cases.

-We switched to metal cases primarily to speed up manufacturing, but the side-effects is that most of our raw materials now originate in China.
-That means it should be possible to have our devices arrive to the US pre-built rather than assembling and testing each device by hand in TinyPilot's office.
+The main reason we switched was to increase our scale &mdash; we had exhausted the print capacity of our local 3D printing partner.
+The side-effect I didn't anticipate is that most of our raw materials now originate in China.
+That means it should be possible to manufacture our entire devices at the factory in China rather than assembling and testing each device by hand in TinyPilot's office in the US.

 If we don't need to build devices in our office, that eliminates our primary reason for maintaining an office.
 We can move fulfillment to a third-party logistics provider, and then TinyPilot's staff will no longer be in the critical path for manufacturing and fulfillment.
 That makes TinyPilot and its employees more time-independent and location-independent.